reshmi557/Bharat-Intern/README.md

 # Bharat-Intern
-Here the Portfolio website is designed by HTML and CSS.
+Here the Portfolio website is designed by using HTML and CSS.